NBICreator/NBICreator/README.md

 The code will also see major changes as some parts are being restructured.

-Passwords will currently be saved in clear text in the template file, so if you need to keep the passwords secure you have to enter them each time you select a template, and remember to not save when asked!
+Passwords will currently be saved in clear text in the template file, so if you need to keep the passwords secure you have to enter them each time you select a template, and remember not to save when prompted!
 Later they will most likely be stored in an application keychain, but that code isn't implemented yet.

 # System Requirements